dynamic/silverstripe-blocks-to-elemental-migrator/README.md

 ## Usage

 ### Configuration
 Configuration supports mapping Blocks and their relations to DataObjects to Elements and their relations to DataObjects.
-Below is a sample configuration migrating `PageSectionBlock`, `PromoBlock` and `ImageBlock` to `ElementFeatures`, `ElementPromos` and `ElementImage` respectively.
+Below is a sample configuration migrating `AccordionBlock `, `ImageBlock ` and `RecentBlogPostsBlock ` to `ElementAccordion `, `ElementImage ` and `ElementBlogPosts ` respectively.

 **blockmigration.yml**